Motley Crue

 "Like "Theatre of Pain," "Girls Girls Girls" could have been a phenomenal record, but we were too caught up in our own personal bullshit to put any effort into it.
 You can actually hear the distance that had grown between us in our performance.
 If we hadn't managed to force two songs out of ourselves (the title track and "Wild Side"), the album would have been the end of our careers."

-The 1999 Motley Records rerelease contains five bonus tracks.
-"Jailhouse Rock" is a live version of the classic Elvis song.
+The 1999 Motley Records rerelease includes several bonus tracks.
 "Girls Girls Girls" and "Wild Side" are included in instrumental demo versions.
-"Nona" is an alternate, instrumental version of the album, and "Rodeo" is an unreleased ballad.
+"Nona" is an alternate, instrumental version of the album track, and "Rodeo" is an unreleased ballad.

 Dr. Feelgood Mötley Crüe - Dr. Feelgood (Elektra/Motley Record) 1989